izikeros/blog/content/posts/2018-03-22-top-ranked-zsh-plugins.md

 [ansiweather](https://github.com/fcambus/ansiweather)                                 | Weather in your terminal, with ANSI colors and Unicode symbols.                                                                                        | 1342
 [k](https://github.com/rimraf/k)                                                      | Directory listings for Zsh with git features.                                                                                                          | 898
 [enhancd](https://github.com/b4b4r07/enhancd)                                         | A simple tool that provides enhanced `cd` command.                                                                                                     | 826
-[git-secret](https://github.com/sobolevn/git-secret)                                  | A bash-tool to store your private data inside a git repository.                                                                                        | 823
+[git-secret](https://github.com/sobolevn/git-secret)                                  | A bash tool to store your private data inside a git repository.                                                                                        | 823
 [history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) | Needs to be loaded after zsh-syntax-highlighting, or they'll both break.
 You'll also need to bind keys to its functions, details are in the README.md. | 704
 [sysadmin-util](https://github.com/skx/sysadmin-util)                                 | Steve Kemp's collection of tool scripts for sysadmins.                                                                                                 | 473
 [histdb](https://github.com/larkery/zsh-histdb)                                       | Stores your history in an SQLite database.                                                                                                             | 426
-[nvm](https://github.com/lukechilds/zsh-nvm)                                          | Zsh plugin for installing, updating and loading nvm.                                                                                                   | 421
+[nvm](https://github.com/lukechilds/zsh-nvm)                                          | Zsh plugin for installing, updating, and loading nvm.                                                                                                  | 421
 [zaw](https://github.com/zsh-users/zaw)                                               | Zsh anything.el-like widget.                                                                                                                           | 402
 [gradle-completion](https://github.com/eriwen/gradle-completion)                      | Bash and Zsh completion support for gradle.                                                                                                            | 362

-Below you can find short description of 10 most popular plugins
+Below you can find a short description of the 10 most popular plugins

 ## 1. [autojump](https://github.com/wting/autojump)